AMONG THE ISLANDS OF AUCKLAND HARBOUR

 Further north is Kawau Island, a beautiful island with nice walking tracks, the mansion of Sir George Grey, Governor of New Zealand and a retired copper mine.
 While it lacks the established interesting points of the other islands, it also lacks the small hoards of visitors.
 If you are in the area, heading north, then it is a nice place to spend a pleasant afternoon.

 Ferries regularly run to Kawau from Sandspit Wharf, east of Warkworth.

 All of this is available in the Auckland Harbour.
-While Auckland itself may seem like just another small city, these islands provide such diversity you can always find something to do, other than sitting around sipping flat whites and listening to people talk about rugby.
+While Auckland itself may seem like just another small city, these islands provide such diversity you can always find something to do.
+It beats sitting around sipping flat whites and listening to people talk about rugby.

-Remember, on all of the islands, please check your bags for stowaways, like plant seeds, insects, animals, and misbehaving children who can ruin the islands for everyone.
+Remember, on all of the islands, please check your bags for stowaways, like plant seeds, insects, animals, and misbehaving children.
+They can ruin the islands for everyone.